devu-62442/AASC-Android-Application-Signature-Creation-Through-Graphs/README.md

 </br>
 <img align='left' height='50' src='https://github.com/devu-62442/Android_Malware_Signature_Creator/blob/master/img/networkx_logo_1.png' />
 <img align='right' height='30' src='https://github.com/devu-62442/Android_Malware_Signature_Creator/blob/master/img/logo2.png' />
-## ---Android Malware Graph Signature Creator---
+## ---Android Application Graph Signature Creator---

 <img align='center' height='60' src='https://github.com/devu-62442/Android_Malware_Signature_Creator/blob/master/img/Screenshot%202019-10-20%20at%209.52.48%20PM.png' />
+Applications in Android Store (or the App Store) are in billions.
+A user is not able to know whether it's a benign App or not.
+So to detect whether an Application is Benign or Malware it should be uniquely identified which are termed as signatures of the application.

 Android Malware are the malwares which have infected Android in many differet ways.
 Each malware have a different structure and executions.
 The malwares which behave similarly are categorised into a single Android Malware Family.
-The code is used to create signature of a particular Malware Family depending on the common sensitive API calls present in a particular MALWARE FAMILY.

 ## API
 APIs are a set of functions and procedures that allow for the creation of applications that access data and features of other applications, services or operating system.
 APIs makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.
 With an API, you really don’t know what’s going on behind the scenes.
 In other words, an API is the messenger that delivers your request to the provider that you’re requesting it from and then delivers the response back to you.